luiseeisfeld/LuiseEisfeld.github.io/_pages/about.md

 ---

 I am a Ph.D.
-Candidate at the Toulouse School of Economics.
+Candidate in Economics at the Toulouse School of Economics.

 I am interested in Empirical Industrial Organization and the Economics of Digitization.
 In my current research, I explore how digitization affects market structure and competition.